 We issued Class A ordinary shares represented by our ADSs in our initial public offering in May 2011.
 Mr. Joseph Chen, who is our founder, chairman and chief executive officer, and SB Pan Pacific Corporation are our only shareholders who hold Class B ordinary shares.
-As of February 28, 2017, Mr. Joseph Chen, our founder, chairman and chief executive officer, beneficially owns approximately 20.9% of our outstanding Class A ordinary shares and approximately 55.8% of our outstanding Class B ordinary shares, representing in aggregate 48.6% of our total voting power, and SB Pan Pacific Corporation beneficially owns approximately 37.4% of our outstanding Class A ordinary shares and approximately 44.2% of our outstanding Class B ordinary shares, representing in aggregate 42.9% of our total voting power.
+As of February 28, 2017, Mr. Joseph Chen, our founder, chairman and chief executive officer, beneficially owns approximately 20.9% of our outstanding Class A ordinary shares and approximately 55.8% of our outstanding Class B ordinary shares, representing in aggregate 48.6% of our outstanding Class B ordinary shares, representing in aggregate 42.9% of our outstanding Class B ordinary shares, representing in aggregate 42.9% of our total voting power.